 No one seemed to care that a lot of people were gone.
 Of course, there are no more controversies over catering from bakers in Oregon and no more problems with the pizzerias closing in Indiana.

 I thought they were a bigoted bunch, those bible-believing Christians, but now all those people are gone.
 Just missing.
 Where did they go?
 Since I was a preacher, I thought I should start reading my Bible.
 I had never allowed it to be a hindrance when I spoke.
 No one wanted to hear the Bible anyway.
 It was too offensive.
 It was a lot easier for a preacher to study Norman Vincent for appeal.
-Everyone wanted to think positive so I every week I would shop at the Carnegie Deli for some cheesy aphorisms.
+Everyone wanted to think positive so I would shop every week at the Carnegie Deli for some cheesy aphorisms.

 My hair is white now.
 It’s called a “hoary” head in Scripture.
-Some people call me “Q-tip.”
+Some people call me a “Q-tip.”
 I tell everyone that I’m just immature for my age.

 I feel about 17 but my birth certificate betrays me.
 I did have a multiple heart by-pass over a decade ago.
-I said that I wanted to get the operation while I was still young and healthy.
+I said that I wanted to get the operation done while I was still young and healthy.
 I woke up in the middle of the operation.
-I saw all the surgeon and his crew looking down on me on the table.
+I saw the surgeon and his crew looking down on me on the table.
 And then I realized maybe I could work a deal!
 Maybe I could get a bargain on getting a few more by-passes.
-After all, I already been opened up!
-That had to be the major part of the expense, right?
+After all, I already had been opened up!
+That had to be the major expense of the operation, right?
 So I negotiated since I had a background in sales.
 Can you believe it?
 It worked.
 I got them to throw in three more by-passes for free!
 I ended up with six new tracts instead of three.
 When I woke up, I could breathe again!

 OK.
 That’s not true.
 I told my most recent cardiologist that story and he actually believed it.
 I could see his jaw drop and his eyes widen.
 I told him I was just kidding.
 But doesn’t it make you wonder what happens in the hospitals if he believed me?

 Unfortunately, my sermons are not always believed like that.
 That’s why I resorted to humor throughout my homilies.
-I had always wanted to be a “stand up” anyway.
-Even as a preacher I played an “open mic” night at the comedy joint downtown.
+I had always wanted to be a “stand up” comedian anyway.
+Even as a preacher I performed for an “open mic” night at the comedy joint downtown.
 It went over great, by the way.
 I think the audience just enjoyed some clean jokes instead of the filth they had been hearing that night.